eatyndale/code-quest-html/README.md

 # Code Quest: The Digital Adventure

+## Project Overview
-Welcome to **Code Quest: The Digital Adventure**!
-This is an interactive, browser-based game designed to teach fundamental programming concepts through a fun, story-driven adventure.
+**Code Quest: The Digital Adventure** is an interactive, browser-based educational game designed to teach fundamental programming concepts to beginners of all ages.
+Through a fun, story-driven adventure, players learn about variables, loops, functions, conditionals, and arrays by making choices and solving coding challenges.
+The project aims to make learning programming approachable, engaging, and memorable for students, self-learners, and anyone curious about coding.

 ## Features
 - Five engaging chapters, each introducing a core programming concept: